eliezerwohl/libertyViceWordpress/README.md

 # libertyViceWordpress

 finished website created for the band Liberty Vice.
+Created on Wordpress.

 Can be see at <a href="http://libertyvicemusic.com/">http://libertyvicemusic.com/</a>